Lapsang Souchong Tea

-A collaborative study conducted in conjunction with the College of Dentistry at the University of Iowa and the Institute of Odontology at Göteborg University in Sweden has supported further the notion that Lapsang Souchong Tea, and all Black Teas, improve oral health.
-The results were presented at a meeting of the American Society of Microbiology in Orlando, Florida.
-Leading the project was professor Christine Wu of the University of Illinois.
-The Swedish division of the study, meanwhile, saw participants rinse their mouth with Black Tea for one minute, 10 times a day.
+A collaborative study conducted in conjunction with the College of Dentistry at the University of Iowa and the Institute of Odontology at Göteborg University in Sweden has supported this idea - with evidence.

+Participants in the US division used Black Tea to rinse their mouth with for 30 seconds, five times, waiting three minutes between each rinse to simulate the effect of supping a cup of Tea.
+The Swedish division saw participants rinse their mouth with Black Tea for one minute, ten times a day.
 Both co-operating studies discovered that the more participants rinsed, the more their plaque and bacteria levels fell.

-But why?
-It is because the Polyphenolic compounds present in Black Tea can kill or suppress cavity-causing bacteria from either growing or producing acid.
-The tea also affected the bacterial enzymes and prevented the formation of the sticky-like material that binds plaque to teeth.
+This is because of the polyphenolic compounds present in Black Tea that can kill or suppress cavity-causing bacteria from either growing or producing acid.
+The Tea also affected the bacterial enzymes and prevented the formation of the sticky-like material that binds plaque to teeth.

-Aside from its ability to enhance alertness, this beverage can also boost the metabolism, which is the chemical reactions that take place in your body’s cells.
+Aside from it enhancing alertness, this beverage can also boost the metabolism, which is a chemical reaction that takes place in your body’s cells.
 A metabolism essentially converts the fuel in your food into energy, which is then used to power near enough everything we do.

 There is nothing quite as harmonious as sitting down on the sofa after a long, hard day while enjoying a cup of Lapsang Souchong as you relax.
 It seems as if all your worries drift away and in a way, they do!

 While L-theanine can stimulate the brain, it can likewise keep it in a relative state of calm.
 Confused?
 Basically, L-theanine finds the perfect middle-ground.
 And aside from improving your overall mood, L-theanine also contributes to reducing depression and anxiety.